haskell/cabal/doc/cabal-commands.rst

     Usage: cabal [GLOBAL FLAGS] [COMMAND [FLAGS]]

     Commands:
      [global]
+      user-config            Display and update the user's global cabal configuration. help                   Help about commands.

+     [package database]
       update                 Updates list of known packages.
-    install           Install packages.
-    help              Help about commands.

-    [package]
+      list                   List packages matching a search string. info                   Display detailed information about a particular package.

+     [initialization and download]
+      init                   Create a new cabal package.
+      fetch                  Downloads packages for later installation.
+      get                    Download/Extract a package's source code (repository).

+     [project configuration]
       configure              Add extra project configuration.
+      freeze                 Freeze dependencies.
+      gen-bounds             Generate dependency bounds.
+      outdated               Check for outdated dependencies.

+     [project building and installing]
       build                  Compile targets within the project.
+      install                Install packages.
+      haddock                Build Haddock documentation.
-    clean             Clean the package store and remove temporary files.
+      haddock-project        Generate Haddocks HTML documentation for the cabal project. clean                  Clean the package store and remove temporary files.

-    run               Run an executable.
+     [running and testing]
-    repl              Open an interactive session for the given component. test              Run test suites.
+      list-bin               List the path to a single executable. repl                   Open an interactive session for the given component. run                    Run an executable.
       bench                  Run benchmarks.

-    sdist             Generate a source distribution file (.tar.gz).

-    freeze            Freeze dependencies.
-    haddock           Build Haddock documentation.
+      test                   Run test-suites.
-    haddock-project   Build Haddock documentation of local packages. exec              Give a command access to the store. list-bin          List path to a single executable.
+      exec                   Give a command access to the store.

+     [sanity checks and shipping]
+      check                  Check the package for common mistakes. sdist                  Generate a source distribution file (.tar.gz). upload                 Uploads source packages or documentation to Hackage. report                 Upload build reports to a remote server.

+     [deprecated]
+      unpack                 Deprecated alias for 'get'.
+      hscolour               Generate HsColour colourised code, in HTML format.

      [new-style projects (forwards-compatible aliases)]
       Since cabal-install-3.0.0.0, all 'v2-' prefixed names of commands are just aliases for the simple unprefixed names.
 So v2-build is an alias for build, v2-install for install and so on.

      [legacy command aliases]
       No legacy commands are described.

 Common Arguments and Flags
 --------------------------